Robinhood vs M1 Finance (2026): trading vs automated investing

 Get my recommendation

-Answer for your situation — scoring is deterministic for this comparison (not tax advice).
+Answer for trading frequency, automation, and how you want cash features to feel — scoring is deterministic (not tax advice).

 Recommendation